openic-org/iris-128/README.md

-# hs-128
+# Iris-128
-Design files for headstages HS-128B and HS-128S
+Data and design files for Iris headstages